elyby/docs/source/en/skins-system.rst

    See the `cape request <#cape-request>`_.

-Example of requests for textures with parameters above:
+Examples of requests for textures with parameters from above:

 .. code-block:: text